We are on Holiday!! Our first class in 2026 will be on the 28th of January.

 In our U3A Shibashi classes, we practise the first 2 sets.

-Below are the written instructions for Parts 1 and 2.
-Further down are instruction videos of Master Gary Khor performing Shibasi One and Two at a slow even pace.
+Further down are instruction videos of Master Gary Khor performing Shibasi One and Two at a slow, even pace.

-Part 1, Eighteen Movements (Shibashi) Qigong, Tai Chi Qigong
+Part 1, Eighteen Movements (Shibashi)

-1. Raising the arms.
+1. Raising the Arms.

 2. Expanding the Chest.